The social conformity bias is such a strong influence in society that it’s impossible to understand human psychology and behaviour without it.

 Group size and dissent make little difference when the people themselves are not part of ‘our’ group.

-In fact, we may even go out of our way to do the opposite of an outgroup (David & Turner, 1996).
+In fact, we may even go out of our way to do the opposite of an outgroup, at least one psychology study finds (David & Turner, 1996).

 → Related: Social Identity Theory and prejudice.

-Moods can have complex effects on conformity, but there’s some evidence that we’re more likely to conform when we’re in a good mood than a bad mood (Tong et al., 2007).
+Moods can have complex effects on the conformity bias, but there’s some evidence that we’re more likely to conform when we’re in a good mood than a bad mood (Tong et al., 2007).

 One dastardly emotional technique for increasing conformity is using fear-then-relief.